Health & Science

 Covering topics in Earth Science including geology, astronomy, oceanography and meteorology, this course is directed toward K-8 pre-service teachers.
 It is also open to any non-science majors as a lab science elective, but cannot be used toward a degree in natural science.
 Lab and lecture are integrated around current topics, and when offered in summer, is held in conjunction with a required non-majors mathematics course in problem solving.

 How do we prepare the next generation of geoscientists in this technology-driven world?
-We need to attract them in the first place. part of Geoscience in Two-year Colleges:Supporting and Advancing Geoscience Education in Two-Year Colleges:Workforce Development:Preparing Students in Two-year Colleges for Careers:Essays
+We need to attract them in the first place. part of Geoscience in Two-year Colleges:Supporting and Advancing Geoscience Education in Two-Year Colleges:Workforce, Transfer, and Careers:Preparing Students in Two-year Colleges for Careers:Essays

 First of all, we need to have geoscience students in our classrooms in order to start to prepare them.
 Therefore, we need to start young.
 Kids love rocks; some collect rocks from the time they can crawl.
 The question we might ask is: Why does this interest stop rather than expand?
 Only a few of us who discovered our connection to Earth at a young age become geologists.
 We need to make it known that being a geoscientist is a good career.
 Geoscientists with an emphasis on environmental issues will always be employable, from field technicians to industry consultants.
 We have spent nearly two centuries despoiling North American resources.
 Problems related to resource extraction will take at least another century to set right.
 It is geoscientists who will be leading the way.